BirolYesiloglu/SE3304_Project/README.md

 Video:

-TR| https://youtu.be/SxboxnV6uXI ( In English version I have also added to login form the roles.)
+TR| https://youtu.be/SxboxnV6uXI ( In English version I have also added to login form the user roles.)

 EN| https://youtu.be/RC_a1ozBzRE